navikt/baseimages/java-9/README.md

-NAIS Java 9 baseimage
+Deprecated: NAIS Java 9 baseimage
 =====================

-JDK 9 er end-of-life siden Mars 2018 og vil ikke lenger bli oppdatert.
-Bruk siste versjon av JDK i stedet.
+JDK 9 is end-of-life since March 2018 and the baseimage is currently deprecated.
+Please upgrade to JDK 10 and above.
 ---------------------